-- Biology, Chemistry, Algebra 1, and Geometry - Minimum Grade of 85% in all prerequisite courses
+• Biology and Chemistry Minimum Grade of 85% in both and Algebra and Geometry Minimum Grade of 85% in both

 Out of Class Commitments: Students should review material daily.
-Students will be asked to preview take notes at home for upcoming topics that will be discussed and demonstrated in class.
+Students will be asked to preview and take notes at home for upcoming topics that will be discussed and demonstrated in class.
 There is no set homework schedule, as we use class time to work on various activities; however, students may need to spend time outside of class completing these activities.